Christoph33one/post-plan-travel/README.md

 ![](src/assets/readme-images/new%20username%20form.png)
 ![](src/assets/readme-images/new%20password%20form.png)

 ### Sign out

-All signed out users are to be ridrected to the home page.
-If a user tries to manually add the url endpoint /signout/ the will be redirected to a No data found page.
-This page does not exist and has no function.
+To ensure a streamlined user experience, all signed-out users are automatically redirected to the home page upon accessing any other page of the website.
+In order to maintain data integrity and avoid potential errors, if a user manually attempts to access the URL endpoint "/signout/", they will be redirected to a custom-designed "No Data Found" page.
+This page serves as a placeholder, indicating that the requested page does not exist and does not have any specific functionality.
+This approach not only prevents unauthorized access but also provides a clear and consistent browsing experience for users, eliminating any confusion or disruptions caused by invalid URLs.

 ![](src/assets/readme-images/page%20not%20found.png)